 - From Nobody to Nightmare: Who would have thought a pale, meek milquetoast would become one of the most feared revolutionaries in history?

-- God Is Dead: He took part to the dechristianisation of France when he tried to establish the Cult of Reason and the Supreme Being.
+- God Is Dead: He took part in the de-Christianisation of France when he tried to establish the Cult of Reason and the Supreme Being.
 That is, state deism.
-He did so because while he saw christianism (especially the Church) as a threat for the Revolution, he also disapproved of atheism which was promoted by hard-liners revolutionnaries (like Hébert) in the Cult of Reason.
+He did so because while he saw Christianity (especially the Church) as a threat for the Revolution, he also disapproved of atheism which was promoted by hard-liners revolutionaries (like Hébert) in the Cult of Reason.

-- He Who Fights Monsters: He was actually against the death penalty in his younger ages but during the French Revolutionary Wars he began to use the guillotine against France's enemies, including the royal family.
+- He Who Fights Monsters: He was actually against the death penalty in his early years, but during the French Revolutionary Wars he began to use the guillotine against France's enemies, including the royal family.
 It got worse when Marat was murdered by a supporter of the rival Girondin Club.